Last Days of Life (PDQ®)–Patient Version

 - Their heart rate may go up or down and become irregular.

 - Breathing may become irregular, with very shallow breathing, short periods of not breathing, or deep, rapid breathing.

-Patients and their families may have cultural or religious beliefs and customs that are important at the time of death.
+Cultural or religious beliefs and customs may be important at the time of death.